jasp-stats/jaspMachineLearning/inst/help/mlClassificationLda.md

 ### Training Parameters
 #### Algorithmic Settings
 - Estimation method: Sets the estimator for the algorithm.
 Can be one of moment" for standard estimators of the mean and variance "mle", "mve", or "t" for robust estimates based on a t distribution.
 See also the MASS package.
-- Scale variables: Scales the continuous variables.
-Standardization ensures that values of variables from different scales range into a specific similar scale.
-As a result, standardizing provides numerical stability, which improves the clustering output.
+- Scale features: Standardizes the continuous features in the dataset.
+Standardization ensures that values of features from different scales range into a specific similar scale.
+As a result, standardizing provides numerical stability.
 JASP uses the Z-score standardization of a mean of 0 and a standard deviation of 1.
 This option is selected by default.
 - Set seed: Gives the option to set a seed for your analysis.
 Setting a seed will exclude random processes influencing an analysis.
 For example, setting a seed makes it possible to re-run analyses with the same data splits.

 #### Add Predicted Classes to Data